sethp/fpga2kicad/README.md

 Converts an AMD (Xilinx) pin listing to a kicad schematic symbol.
 (Note: Not a footprint)

+:warning: Very much a WIP, this is currently only being used for/tested with the xczu9egffvb1156 .

 ## Usage

 Step 0: Install uv: https://docs.astral.sh/uv/